Tdap Vaccine

 -

-Your body also takes a couple of weeks to make these protective antibodies after you get vaccinated.
-This means your baby won’t be protected for at least the first few weeks after birth, when they are more likely to get very sick.
+Your body also takes a couple weeks to make these protective antibodies after you get the vaccine.
+This means your baby won’t have this extra layer of protection for at least the first few weeks after you give birth.

-That's why getting the Tdap vaccine, along with the flu and COVID-19 vaccines, is strongly recommended during pregnancy.
-The protective antibodies you create are shared with your baby through the placenta, keeping them safe from the moment they're born.
+This is why flu, Tdap, RSVpreF and COVID-19 vaccines are highly recommended during pregnancy.
+The protective antibodies that your body makes are passed to your baby through the placenta, giving them protection starting the moment they’re born.

 The best time to get the Tdap vaccine is between 27 and 32 weeks of pregnancy, so your body has time to make protective antibodies and pass them to your baby.